portsmouth/snelly/README.md

     vec3 SURFACE_DIFFUSE_REFLECTANCE(in vec3 C, in vec3 X, in vec3 N, in vec3 V);
 ```

 A simple, configurable interactive UI for the scene and renderer state is provided via [dat.GUI](https://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage).
 Basic control over the scene contents or animation can be coded by adding uniform variables in the SDF functions, and setting them to the corresponding UI values in the <a href="docs/API.md/#Scene+syncShader">Scene.syncShader</a> function.
+Note that the "shader" argument to <a href="docs/API.md/#Scene+syncShader"> is a wrapper object <a href="docs/API.md/#GLU.this.Shader"> which provides a simple interface for providing uniform variables to the underlying webGL program.

 The details of the properties of the three material types can then be specified in <a href="docs/API.md/#Scene+init">Scene.init</a> via the <a href="docs/API.md/#Materials">Materials</a> object.
 Additional spatial dependence of the material surface properties can be introduced by providing modulating GLSL functions.